What are Primers

 - Before the shoot > to check the results on test material and consider camera and light setup

-- During shooting > to get more accurate feel of the final result and expose according to visual feedback
+- On the shoot > to get more accurate feel of the final result and expose according to visual feedback

-- In post production and grading for highest quality colour correction basis
+- In post-production > for highest quality colour correction basis

 Primers Standard Edition are designed for compact cameras making the most of 8 bit material.